ionic-zone/ionic.zone/_articles/capacitor/what-is-capacitor.md

 - **Electron Support**
   Already present in its infant stages in the repository now, Electron will enable Capacitor to build apps for all major desktop operating systems like Windows, macOS, and Linux.
 - **Native UI Shell / Native Shell Add-ons**
   The next step for even better apps will be to give developers powerful tools and ways to mix more native UI elements into their apps.
 A navigation bar built with HTML, JS, and CSS can look pretty much 99% like the real deal, but it will never cover all edge cases and most importantly never feel 100% native.
 Capacitor can and wants to fix this by popularizing new ways to mix native platform code with a web app, showing content.
-(See [Basecamp's David Heinemeier Hansson's article "The hybrid sweet spot"](https://signalvnoise.com/posts/3743-hybrid-sweet-spot-native-navigation-web-content) for more information about this idea)
+(See [Basecamp's David Heinemeier Hansson's article about the "hybrid sweet spot"](https://signalvnoise.com/posts/3743-hybrid-sweet-spot-native-navigation-web-content) for more information about this idea)
 - **Ionic Pro support**
   Ionic is a commercial company and their main offering is a platform to build and manage applications built with Ionic.
 As Ionic until now uses Cordova under the hood, the whole platform is also built for that.
 It will take some time to adapt this and the connected code components to Capacitor.